vitessio/website/content/en/docs/16.0/reference/features/tablet-throttler.md

 ### Checks

 - `/throttler/check?app=<name>`, for apps that wish to write mass amounts of data to a shard, and wish to maintain the overall health of the shard.
+This check is only applicable on the `PRIMARY` tablet.
 - `/throttler/check-self`, for apps that wish to perform some operation (e.g. a massive _read_) on a specific tablet and only wish to maintain the health of that tablet.
+This check is applicable on all tablets.

 #### Examples: